knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ## Common Hardware
 Our setup runs at home.
-We have a local (wlan-)network and a connected computer (could be a PC, Notebook, RaspberryPi,...)
+We have a local (wlan-)network and a connected computer called (UID: pc) (could be a PC, Notebook, RaspberryPi,...)

 ## Tinkerforge Hardware